VovaKlimyuk/taxi-service-heroku/README.md

 1. Configure Apache Tomcat (v9.0.50) for your IDE
 2. Install MySQL
 3. Run the script from resources/init_db_my.sql Warning! if you already have a DB named "taxi", this script will delete it and create a new empty DB with the same name.
-4. In src/main/java/taxi/util/ConnectionUtil replace "YOUR URL TO DARA BASE", "YOUR USERNAME", "YOUR PASSWORD" stubs with your properties.
+4. In src/main/java/taxi/util/ConnectionUtil replace "DATABASE", "YOUR USERNAME", "YOUR PASSWORD" stubs with your properties.
 5. Configure TomCat Local server (Add New Configuration -> TomCat -> Local -> Fix -> taxi-service:war exploded -> OK)
 6. Run project!